-When I first began avoiding gluten, I got a cookbook called Cooking for Isaiah: Gluten-Free & Dairy-Free Recipes for Easy Delicious Mealsby Silvana Nardone.
+When I first began avoiding gluten, I got a cookbook called Cooking for Isaiah: Gluten-Free & Dairy-Free Recipes for Easy Delicious Meals by Silvana Nardone.
 This book was a lifesaver for me in my transition, as it provided recipes for things like cornbread, chocolate chip cookies, and brownies.
 These were essentials to my diet, and I was relieved to find a gluten-free approach to these foods.
-I stocked up on Silvana’s gluten-free flour mix, which is a combination of white rice flour, potato starch, tapioca starch, xanthan gum, and salt.
+I stocked up on Silvana’s homemade gluten-free flour mix, which is a combination of white rice flour, potato starch, tapioca starch, xanthan gum, and salt.
 It carried me beautifully through the transition.

 When I made the commitment to real food, I knew this combination of ingredients wouldn’t fit the bill.
-I did some research, but I couldn’t find a good resource for real food gluten-free flour.
+I did some research, but I couldn’t find a good resource for real food homemade gluten-free flour.
 I know these ingredients aren’t as close to the source as a batch of freshly ground whole wheat flour, but I didn’t have a great alternative.
 I can’t eat almonds, so almond flour was out of the picture for me.
 To this day, I don’t have a perfect solution.

-For lack of a better option, this is the gluten-free flour recipe I use.
+For lack of a better option, this is the homemade gluten-free flour recipe I use.
 I fill a big container with this mixture so I can easily grab a cup or two when I’m baking.
 I switched Silvana’s white rice flour to brown rice flour, which is a whole grain product.
 I also dropped the salt because I didn’t think it was necessary.
 Otherwise, I’ve generally maintained her proportions.
 Some people use corn starch in their gluten-free flour mix, but I stay away from that because so much of the corn grown in the US is genetically modified.

-5 cups brown rice flour (preferably Bob's Red Mill)
+- 5 cups brown rice flour (preferably Bob's Red Mill)

-2½ cups tapioca flour
+- 2½ cups tapioca flour

-1¼ cups potato starch
+- 1¼ cups potato starch

-1½ tbs. xanthan gum
+- 1½ tbs. xanthan gum

-You can use this flour mixture as a substitute for regular flour in just about any recipe.
-And for the record, a cup of this gluten-free flour mixture costs $.75, while a cup of white whole wheat flour costs $.15.
+A cup of this gluten-free flour mixture costs $.75, while a cup of white whole wheat flour costs $.15.
 I actually prefer the gluten-free version to whole wheat flour in many recipes because it is lighter in texture.
 If I didn’t have a gluten sensitivity, I would never have started baking with these ingredients.
 But I’m glad I did because it has added a variety to what my family is eating, and that’s a good thing.